If you’re at the end of your car’s lease, you may be wondering if you should buy the vehicle.

 When you’re at the end of your car’s lease, you’re at a crossroads.

-For starters, you can turn the vehicle back into the dealer and jump into a new leased ride.
-By doing that, you’re on a constant treadmill of always leasing and never owing.
-You’re also continually subject to the dangers of leasing, which we’ve plotted out here.
+You can turn in the vehicle and jump into a new leased ride.
+But by doing that, you also jump on a treadmill of always leasing and never owning.

-You could also just turn the car in and shop for an new or used car to buy.
+Another possible option is to turn in the leased vehicle and shop for a new or used car for sale.
 Buying a reliable used car is Clark’s recommendation.

-Clark says doing a lease buyout and paying that residual makes most sense in couple of situations right off the bat:
+Clark says doing a lease buyout and paying that residual makes the most sense in very few cases.
+Here they are:

-So maybe you’re facing a huge per mile penalty for being over your mileage allowance when you turn your vehicle back in.
-That’s one of two times you should automatically look at doing a lease buyout.
+If you’re facing a huge penalty for exceeding your mileage allowance when you turn your vehicle back in, you should consider buying your leased car.

-“You’re leaving money on the table that you essentially already paid for under the terms of the lease you agreed to,” the consumer champ notes.
+“You’re leaving money on the table that you essentially already paid for under the terms of the lease you agreed to,” the consumer champ says.

-A third circumstance where buying out your lease can make sense is if you really like car and the residual is within reason for the vehicle’s value.
+A third circumstance when buying out your lease can make sense is if you really like the car and the residual is within reason for the vehicle’s value.
 You can check vehicle values at Edmunds.com, KBB.com and NADA.com.

 “Then it makes a lot of sense to buy the vehicle,” Clark says.
 “You know the vehicle’s history, you’ve been the driver and you know how it’s performed.
 So, you eliminate a lot of the unknowns you would have with most used vehicles.”

-You can also check out this end-of-lease calculator for additional confirmation that you’re making the right choice.
+You can also check out this end-of-lease calculator to help you decide.

-“If you hated your ride, regardless of the economics, you don’t want to go forward with a buyout at end of lease,” the money expert notes.
+“If you hated your ride, regardless of the economics, you don’t want to go forward with a buyout at the end of the lease,” the money expert notes.

-You may find you have negotiating power when it comes time to pony up for the residual value, depending on how your lease financing was originated and by whom.
+You may find you have negotiating power when it comes time to pony up for the residual value, depending on who financed the lease.

-However, that won’t be the case if you got your lease through one of the automakers’ captive finance companies (Honda Financial Services, Toyota Financial Services, Ford Motor Credit Company, etc.).
-You’ll likely find you have no wiggle room with them on price.
+But if you got your lease through one of the automakers’ captive finance companies (Honda Financial Services, Toyota Financial Services, Ford Motor Credit Company, etc.), you probably won’t have any wiggle room on price.

 Leasing is not for everyone.
-In fact, there are only a couple of circumstances where Clark ever recommends leasing.
+In fact, there are only a couple of circumstances in which Clark recommends leasing.

-If you’re really concerned with your money, consider buying a two or three year old used vehicle and holding it for a minimum of three to four years.
+Instead, consider buying a used vehicle that’s two or three years old, and then keep it for at least three years.
 We’ve got a guide to buying used cars here.